Race to Witch Mountain: Plot

-Bruno brings Seth and Sara to Friedman at the UFO convention.
-Despite initially dismissing Bruno's story, she believes him after Seth and Sara show off their powers and narrate their current situation: they are aliens from a dying planet located 3,000 light years from Earth and can travel by using wormholes on their spaceships.
-Their government intends to invade Earth so that their kind may survive, despite the majority of their race being fully opposed to the plan.
-Seth and Sara's parents are scientists who sought a way to save their planet without invasion, but were arrested before completing their experiment.
-The teenagers came to retrieve the successful results, but the alien military (who prefer the solution of invading Earth rather than trying to save their home planet) sent the Siphon to stop them.
-To prevent the invasion from happening and save both worlds, they must retrieve their spaceship and return home with the results.
+Bruno takes Sara and Seth to Friedman at the UFO convention.
+Although initially sceptical, Friedman believes them after witnessing their powers.
+They explain that they are aliens from a dying planet 3,000 light years from Earth, whose spaceships use wormholes for interstellar travel.
+Their government plans to invade Earth to ensure their species' survival, despite widespread opposition.
+Sara and Seth's scientist parents sought a way to save their planet without invasion, but were arrested before completing their experiment.
+The teenagers came to Earth to recover its successful results, while the alien military sent the Siphon to stop them.
+They must retrieve their spacecraft and return home with the results to prevent the invasion and save both worlds.

-Realizing that the teenagers are what she has been searching for, Friedman joins the group.
-They meet fellow UFOlogist and conspiracy theorist Dr. Donald Harlan, who reveals that the spaceship was taken to Witch Mountain, a secret US government base.
-Harlan and his men distract the soldiers with Bruno's taxi while the others escape to Witch Mountain in Harlan's RV after evading the Siphon.
-The group arrives at the base, but are captured by Burke.
-He orders that the teenagers be prepared for vivisection, but frees the adults, confident that nobody will believe them.
+Friedman joins them and they meet fellow UFOlogist and conspiracy theorist Dr. Donald Harlan, who reveals that the spacecraft has been taken to Witch Mountain, a secret US government base.
+Harlan distracts the soldiers while Bruno, Friedman and the teenagers reach the base in his RV, but Burke captures them.
+He orders the teenagers prepared for vivisection, while releasing the adults, confident they will not be believed.

-The Siphon attacks Witch Mountain and engages the soldiers, allowing Bruno and Friedman to infiltrate the base and free Seth and Sara.
-They launch the ship, escape through the mountain's tunnels, and kill the Siphon, who had stowed away on the spaceship.
-The teenagers give Bruno and Friedman a tracking device that will allow the aliens to always find them.
-They tearfully wish them farewell, but not before Sara gives her telepathic powers to Bruno.
+The Siphon attacks the base, allowing Bruno and Friedman to free Sara and Seth.
+They launch the spacecraft, escape through the mountain's tunnels and kill the Siphon, who has stowed away aboard.
+The teenagers give Bruno and Friedman a tracking device before departing, and Sara transfers her telepathic powers to Bruno.

-Weeks later, Bruno and Friedman become successful authors of a book named Race to Witch Mountain: A True Story.
-They promote their book and knowledge on the UFO convention circuit, explaining that the publicity protects them from government reprisal.
-As they leave the convention, the alien device activates, implying that the alien teenagers may be returning to Earth.
+Weeks later, Bruno and Friedman publish a successful book, Race to Witch Mountain: A True Story.
+They promote it on the UFO convention circuit, explaining that the publicity protects them from government retaliation.
+As they leave a convention, the alien device activates, implying that Sara and Seth may be returning to Earth.